MarcoIeni/release-plz/website/docs/github/quickstart.md

 See the GitHub [docs](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idconcurrency) to learn more.

-We can't re-use the same `concurrency` block in the `release-plz-release` job because the `concurrency` block cancels the pending job if a new commit is pushed — we can't risk to skip a release.
+We can't use the same `concurrency` block in the `release-plz-release` job because the `concurrency` block cancels the pending job if a new commit is pushed — we can't risk to skip a release.

-This is an example commit sequence where the release is skipped:
+This is an example commit sequence where the release would be skipped:

-- Commit 1: an initial commit is pushed to the main branch.
-Release-plz runs.
+- Commit 1: an initial commit is pushed to the main branch. `release-plz release` runs.
 - Commit 2: a second commit is pushed to the main branch.
 The job of this commit is pending, waiting for Release-plz to finish on Commit 1.
 - Commit 3: a third commit is pushed to the main branch.
 The job of commit 2 is canceled,